dgreif/ring/homebridge/README.md

 `cameraStatusPollingSeconds` | `20` | How frequently to poll for updates to your cameras.
 Information like light/siren status do not update in real time and need to be requested periodically.
 `cameraDingsPollingSeconds` | `2` | How frequently to poll for new events from your cameras.
 These include motion and doorbell presses.
 `locationIds` | All Locations | Use this option if you only want a subset of your locations to appear in HomeKit.
 If this option is not included, all of your locations will be added to HomeKit (which is what most users will want to do).
+`debug` | false | Turns on additional logging.
+In particular, ffmpeg logging.

 ### Camera Setup